libriscv/libriscv/README.md

 The 128-bit ISA support is experimental, and the specification is not yet complete.
 There is neither toolchain support, nor is there an ELF format for 128-bit machines.
 There is an emulator that specifically runs a custom crafted 128-bit program in the emu128 folder.

-Note: There is no support for the B-, E-, V- and Q-extensions.
+Note: There is no support for the E- and Q-extensions.
+Zba is supported.
+A minimal set of the V-extension is currently being worked on.
 Binary translation currently only supports RV32G and RV64G.

 ## Example usage when embedded into a project